JKlueber/grammar_to_blocks/README.md

 ### Bugs found while building this suite

-Writing tests against real (not mocked) behavior surfaced three pre-existing bugs, all fixed as part of adding this suite:
+Writing tests against real (not mocked) behavior surfaced four pre-existing bugs, all fixed as part of adding this suite:

 1. **`loadGrammar` never actually checked for errors.** It called